 - To develop and sustain a network of people and groups addressing ELSI in biomedical and health informatics

-- To advocate for ethical and human-centered practices in applications of healthcare information technology
+- To advocate for ethical, equitable, and human-centered practices in applications of health information technology

-- To create, maintain, and promote educational resources for professional development in ELSI
+- To create, maintain, and promote educational and scholarly resources and activities for professional development, policy development, and public understanding of ELSI

-- To support and facilitate the inclusion of patients and caregivers in discussions of ELSI
+- To support and facilitate the inclusion of patients, caregivers, and other persons with underrepresented expertise in discussions of ELSI

 - Convene a bimonthly call for AMIA members

 - Author position and perspective articles on ELSI topics